Steve Gordon (director): Death and legacy

-According to his brother, Gordon had been suffering from chest pains and had visited the doctor five days before his death.
-Gordon's niece was eating lunch with him at his New York City apartment when he suffered a fatal heart attack.
-He was interred at Woodlawn Cemetery in Toledo, Ohio.
+According to Gordon's brother Dr. Michael Gordon, Gordon had been suffering from chest pains and had seen a doctor five days before his death.
+Gordon's niece was with him at his New York City apartment when he suffered a fatal heart attack while eating lunch.
+Steve Gordon was interred at Woodlawn Cemetery in Toledo, Ohio.

-In December 1982, Gordon's brother, Toledo radiologist Dr. Michael Gordon, created an annual scholarship for Ottawa Hills High School students in Steve's name.
-In 2010 he was one of five people inducted into the Ottawa Hills Foundation's Community Hall of Fame.
+In 1982, his brother, Dr. Michael Gordon, created an annual scholarship for Ottawa Hills High School students in Gordon's name.
+In 2010, Gordon was inducted into the Ottawa Hills Foundation's Community Hall of Fame.